Joe Biden: 2024 presidential campaign

 Ending months of speculation, on April 25, 2023, Biden confirmed he would run for reelection as president in the 2024 election, with Harris again as his running mate.
 On the day of his announcement, a Gallup poll found that Biden's approval rating was 37 percent, with most of those surveyed saying the economy was their biggest concern.
 During his campaign, Biden promoted higher economic growth and recovery.
 He frequently stated his intention to "finish the job" as a political rallying cry.

 U.S. Representative Dean Phillips ran against Biden in the 2024 Democratic presidential primaries.
-Phillips campaigned as a younger alternative to Biden, who would be a stronger opponent to Trump in the general election.
+Phillips campaigned as a younger alternative to Biden, arguing that he would be a stronger opponent to Trump in the general election.
 Biden was not on the ballot in the January 23, New Hampshire primary, but won it in a write-in campaign with 63.8% of the vote.
 He had wanted South Carolina to be the first primary, and won that state on February 3 with 96.2% of the vote.
 Biden received 89.3% of the vote in Nevada and 81.1% of the vote in Michigan.
 On March 5 ("Super Tuesday"), he won 15 of 16 primaries, netting 80% or more of the vote in 13.
 Biden lost the American Samoa contest to venture capitalist Jason Palmer, becoming the first incumbent president to lose a contest while appearing on the ballot since Jimmy Carter in 1980.
 On March 6, Phillips suspended his campaign and endorsed Biden.
 On March 12, Biden reached more than the 1,968 delegates needed to win the Democratic nomination, becoming the presumptive nominee.